sighack/sighack.github.io/_posts/2018-11-11-simple-stippling-via-circle-packing.md

 if not, throw it out.
 Then we repeat these two steps until we fail to find a candidate a certain number of times.

-For my stippling approac, in order to generate a candidate circle, I first generate a random coordinate on the canvas.
+For my stippling approach, in order to generate a candidate circle, I first generate a random coordinate on the canvas.
 Next, I check the grayscale value of the image at that pixel and generate a circle proportional to it.
 Darker pixels result in a small candidate circle while lighter areas result in a circle with a larger radius.